Live Bidding vs. Absentee Bidding – What You Should Know

 Bidding at an auction requires strategy and skill, but there are tips and tricks to help you win that sought-after treasure.
 It helps to prepare beforehand and to know about different types of auctions.
 You should also know exactly how to bid at an auction, whether you are attending a live event or placing absentee bids.

-Tips for bidding at auction
+Helpful tips for bidding at auction

-First, no matter what type of auction you attend, keep a price limit in mind.
-With a bit of strategy, you can walk away with the winning bid.
-You should also beware of the building tension during the auction, as this can lead to placing bids outside of your budget.
-Finally, be ready to act quickly and make fast decisions.
+- You should also beware of the building tension during the auction, as this can lead to placing bids outside of your budget.
+Remember to stay calm and stick to your price limit.

 Live bidding

-Another type of live auction here happens online, where bidders participate remotely from an outside location.
+Another type of live auction happens online, where bidders participate remotely from an outside location.
 This method of bidding allows you to attend an auction from the comfort of your home, while still participating in a competitive nature.
-With online auctions, your bid is received automatically by a remote clerk who then places it in real time.
+With online auctions, your bid is received automatically by a remote clerk who then places it in real-time.
 It can be fun to bid online if you get to the right website and are able to buy the items of your choice.

 Absentee bidding

 With absentee bidding, you want to be sure you know how the auctioneer will handle your bid.
 Starting the process with your limited absentee bid may not get you the fairest deal on an item.
 The item may have gone for much less had the bidding started lower.
 You should also know how the auctioneer will handle a situation where your bid matches a live one.
-Standard practice is to reveal your bid and allow the live bidder to increase their amount.
+Standard practice is to reveal your bid and give the live bidder a chance to increase their amount.

 Absentee vs. live bidding